yegor256/blog/_drafts/_boss.md

 in each meeting I expressed my opinions in a very aggressive and conflict-provoking way.
 And I always had enough opinions to express.
-Very soon he stopped calling me to those hours-long meetings because I was simply ruining them, making strong points and never "being nice."
-Then, when he stopped calling, I pretended to be offended, as if I really wanted to contribute and yet they were ignoring me.
+Very soon he stopped calling me to those hours-long meetings because I was simply ruining them, making strong points, and never "being nice."
+Then, when he stopped calling, I pretended to be offended, as if I really wanted to contribute and yet they were all ignoring me.
 Guilt is a very powerful management instrument you know.

 **Reports**.